Poison ivy: How to treat the rash, destroy the plant - NewsBreak

 Kellie Goare, a nurse practitioner at CVS Minute Clinic in Worthington, Ohio, treats poison ivy cases for people who’ve been in contact with the plants while hiking or gardening.

-Rashes can appear between four hours and four days later, Goare said.Alligator dragged person into pond during fatal South Carolina attack
+Rashes can appear between four hours and four days later, Goare said.Deadly weeds: What they are and why you must destroy them

 “Generally it is rash, redness and itching,” Goare said about symptoms.
 “Sometimes they can have weeping or draining of the area.”